Blond Angel case: In Greece

-On October 16, 2013, in a Romani camp near Farsala, in central Greece, police officers conducting a routine search for drugs and weapons were struck by the appearance of a four-to six-year-old girl: her blond hair, very pale skin and green eyes set her apart from the four other children she was playing with and the dark-skinned brunette couple staying nearby.
+On 16 October 2013, at a Romani camp near Farsala in central Greece, police officers conducting a routine search for drugs and weapons were struck by the appearance of a four-to six-year-old girl, with blond hair, pale skin and green eyes, which set her apart from the four other children she was playing with and the dark-skinned brunette couple staying nearby.
 Christos Salis and Eleftheria Dimopoulou, then aged 39 and 40 respectively, claimed to be Maria's adoptive parents, but neither could provide any proof.
-The police removed the girl from the camp and entrusted her to the care of "The Smile of the Child" association.
+The police removed the girl from the camp and entrusted her to the care of The Smile of the Child, a children's charity based in Athens.

-DNA tests confirmed that the two Romani men were not the child's biological parents.
-When questioned, they successively gave several explanations: according to one, she had been entrusted to them in Crete by her father, a Canadian national; according to another, they had found her at the entrance to a supermarket; finally, they declared that they had been given custody of her by her mother, a Bulgarian Romani woman who was unable to look after her, shortly after the birth.
-Suspected of having kidnapped or bought the little girl to take advantage of welfare benefits and, ultimately, a forced marriage, they were charged on October 21 with kidnapping, as well as with forging documents for the declaration of birth made in 2009 at Athens town hall.
-The couple have been remanded in custody pending trial.
+DNA tests confirmed that the Romani couple were not the child's biological parents.
+When questioned, they successively gave several explanations: according to one, she had been entrusted to them in Crete by her father, a Canadian national; according to another, they had found her at the entrance to a supermarket; finally, they declared that they had been given custody of her by her mother, a Bulgarian Romani woman who was unable to bring the child up, shortly after her birth.
+Suspected of having kidnapped or bought the child to take advantage of welfare benefits and, ultimately, a forced marriage, they were charged on 21 October with kidnapping, as well as with forging documents for the declaration of birth made in 2009 at Athens Town Hall.
+The couple were remanded in custody pending trial.